kayalshri/tableExport.jquery.plugin/README.md

 worksheetName: 'xlsWorksheetName'
 ```

-For jspdf options see the documentation of [jsPDF](https://github.com/MrRio/jsPDF) and [jsPDF-AutoTable](https://github.com/someatoms/jsPDF-AutoTable) resp.
+For jspdf options see the documentation of [jsPDF](https://github.com/MrRio/jsPDF) and [jsPDF-AutoTable](https://github.com/simonbengtsson/jsPDF-AutoTable) resp.

+There is an extended setting for ```javascript jsPDF option 'format' ```.
+Setting the option value to ```javascript 'bestfit' ``` lets the tableExport plugin try to choose the minimum required paper format and orientation in which the table (or tables in multitable mode) completely fits without column adjustment.

+Also there is an extended setting for the ```javascript jsPDF-AutoTable options 'fillColor' and 'textColor' ```.
+When setting these option values to ```javascript 'inherit' ``` the original css background and text color will be used as fill and text color while exporting to pdf.

 Optional html data attributes
 =============================